instantiator/open-social-distributor/docs/facebook-notes.md

 * If you provided a short-lived user access token, your page access token will be short-lived (1 hour).
 * If you provided a long-lived user access token, you page access token will be long-lived (indefinite).

-## Get all access tokens for your page
+## Get all access tokens for your pages

 ```bash
 curl -i -X GET "https://graph.facebook.com/USER-ID/accounts?